You pushed your website live and started driving traffic to key landing pages.

 The other signup option is located in two places on the page.
 At the top of the page we see a button labeled “Get Started” which links down to the form at bottom of the page, seen in the second image.

-Looking for free landing page design ideas?
+Looking for free landing page design inspiration?
 Check out Dribbble's great collection of examples.
 And for more channel-specific options like Instagram landing page examples, check out Sprout Social's list.